gdc3000/wa_collisions/doc/Feature_Design_V1.md

         - Utilizes cleaned data to perform useful analysis.
 Potentially utilizes AnalyzeCrashLocation insights in developing compelling visualizations.

+### If the user has similar data for another city, they can use the methods we create on their own data.

+* Our methods will be reproducible.
+The user will need to have the data in a specific format, but they can use our methods for analysis or visualization.
+* We will not do extensive testing, but the user will be able to pull in data from another city.
+* We will document the specific data format so that the user is able to confirm that thier data are in the correct format.

 ## Components:

 - The components are in the order that we will work through them.